Sev6nOfficial/aumount-docs/README.md

 Discord: https://discord.gg/VZw8KPTXGB

-Email: agentpingu@icloud.com (Add "Paprikii related" to the title of your email)
+Email: agentpingu@icloud.com (Add "Aumount related" to the title of your email)

 Add the bot to your server: http://bit.ly/3H9C5KK